top of page

 dragonfly.jpg

-Sen. John Marty (center) is championing the bill.
+Sen. John Marty (center) championed the bill.
 At his right is former Sen. Carolyn Laine, known for her advocacy of end-of-life options, who spoke to the Senate Health & Human Services Committee.
-Other speakers joined them for this photo, along with members of the local NOR Action Group.
+Other speakers joined them for this photo, along with members of the local NOR Action Group, which organized and advocated for 18 months.
+Their work continues!

 Resources on NOR